FelixKrueger/reStrainingOrder/Docs/README.md

 #### Alignments with Bowtie2

-The output format of Bowtie2 is compatible with reStrainingOrder in its default end-to-end mode.
+The output format of Bowtie2 is compatible with reStrainingOrder in its default (= end-to-end) mode.
 Alignments in `--local` mode are not supported.

 #### Alignments with Bismark